 please provide data available

 2.Less stability of the money course currency exchange rate will result in unexpected expenses in the short term

-3.The prices (tariffs), among them on energy resources, is characterized by the growth, which will result in growth of expenditures e.g. – any data available on expenditures growth trend?
+3.The prices (tariffs), among them on energy resources, is characterized by the growth, which will result in growth of expenditures (e.g. In 2017 year the electricity tariff in Tbilisi increased by 1,56 tetri and on average by 1.28 tetri in regions; water tariff increased by 6,3 tetri per 1 m3 and by 0.75 tetri per person, while by 12 tetri per m3 and on average by 1,48 tetri per person in the regions.
+The tariffs on water for commercial sector is higher.
+Fuel price increased on average by 10 tetri for 2017.
+It is noteworthy that in 2017 prices on healthcare increased by 8.1%) – any data available on expenditures growth trend?
 Faster than health sector financing growth?

-4.GDP is characterized by slow growth trend and influence of it on employment and consequently on population income is not significant – please provide data
+4.GDP is characterized by slow growth trend and influence of it on employment and consequently on population income is not significant.
+The nominal GDP for 2018 is planned 40,4 billion GEL, by 2021 predicted 51.9 billion GEL.
+By 2018 real GDP growth of 4,5% is planned.
+For healthcare (includind social sector) financing in 2018 is planned 3528 million GEL, which is 112, 2 million more than it was in the previous year.
+Meanwhile the main part - 2465,9 million GEL is defined for pensions and allowances, for health care programs is planned 983.6 million GEL, for rehabilitation and equipping of medical institutions - 25 million GEL, for labor and employment system reform - 3,7 million GEL. – please provide data

-5.Increase of private and public investments in the healthcare sector – Share of publicly / privately owned infrastructure and what trend prevails?
+5.Increase of private and public investments in the healthcare sector – will be maintained investment for development of public providers to ensure rational correlation between publicly and privately owned providers and contribute to competitive environment.
+Share of publicly / privately owned infrastructure and what trend prevails?
 Does this investment follow unmet needs or has rather random character?

-6. Unemployment and poverty, despite the trend of decreasing, still have a significant impact – please provide some data, impact in what direction?
+6. Unemployment and poverty (Unemployment rate stays about 12%, share of population under 60% of median consumption (Relative Poverty) is 20.6%, share of population under absolute poverty line is 21.3%), despite the trend of decreasing, still have a significant impact on growth of state expenditure – please provide some data, impact in what direction?

-7. Despite the fiscal indicators (profits / deficits) the budgetary social expenditures (protected articles) are financed without obstacles
+7. Despite the fiscal indicators (profits / deficits) the budgetary social expenditures (protected articles) are financed without obstacles – social expenditures are prioritized and in condition of budget deficit are protected, meanwhile at budget profits the decision about budgetary flow increasing is received by Parliament.

 What does this mean – from the Government’s budget?
 Does this also mean that budgetary flows are increasing?

-8. The proper level of market infrastructure – what does this mean?
+8. The proper level of market infrastructure is almost in line with health sector needs– what does this mean?
 Is that “level” in line with health sector needs?

-9.The income and purchasing power of the population is relatively low, which increases the need for state expenditure – any data available to compare the trend?
+9.The income and purchasing power of the population is relatively low, which increases the need for state expenditure (Consumer Price Index in 2017 was 5,5%, prognosis for 2018 is 3,5%, GDP per capita was 4033 US dollars in 2017, prognosis for 2018 is 4362,5 US dollars)– any data available to compare the trend?

-10.The relatively low price of real estate and the high tier of construction increases the possibility of entrance of new players how this affects health sector specifically?
+10.The relatively low price of real estate and the high tier of construction increases the possibility of entrance of new players and will increase the resource potencial for healthcare development. how this affects health sector specifically?

-11. Monopolistic environment in most regions – what does it mean?
+11. Monopolistic environment in most regions – in most regions there is only one net of service providers.
+This artificial monopolistic environment was created because of decision received by the previous government. what does it mean?